Ohio State vs. Michigan State College Football Odds, Plays and Insights - NewsBreak

 Michigan State Stats and Trends

-- In Michigan State's 10 games this year, it has seven wins against the spread.
+- Michigan State has seven wins against the spread in 10 games this year.

-- Michigan State's games this season have hit the over six times in 10 opportunities (60%).
+- Michigan State's games this year have gone over the total in six out of 10 opportunities (60%).

 - When Michigan State records more than 20.2 points, it is 6-2-1 against the spread and 8-1 overall.

-- In games that Michigan State totals more than 368.9 yards, the team is 6-1-1 against the spread and 7-1 overall.
+- In games that Michigan State amasses more than 368.9 yards, the team is 6-1-1 against the spread and 7-1 overall.

-- The Spartans have 13 giveaways this season, while the Buckeyes have 17 takeaways .
+- This season the Spartans have 13 turnovers, four fewer than the Buckeyes have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.